 We are pleased to offer a joint JD-MPA Program with the Villanova University Charles Widger School of Law.
 This program enables students to earn both a JD and an MPA degree simultaneously at Villanova.

-Four law courses will count towards the JD and the MPA degree.
-Four MPA courses will count towards the JD and the MPA degree.
 Only students enrolled in the JD-MPA Program may have four courses in each program double counted as described above.

 The A&S Graduate Dean will accept four Law courses toward the MPA so long as the student earned a “C” or better.
 The Registrar will list the Law courses as Law courses on the MPA transcript, but the grades will not affect the MPA program GPA.
 In short, the Law courses will be treated as “transfer” credits.